koo5/koordinator2000/README.md

 		show featured campaigns.
 Ideally would be smart enough to select what's featured based on user location.

-	browse causes:
+	browse campaigns:
 		sorting:
 			by creation datetime

 		tbd later:
 			filtering:
-				location-specific causes: (lists all causes related to a location) countries, cities
+				location-specific campaigns: (lists all campaigns related to a location) countries, cities

 			fulltext search

 --

-	cause detail:
+	campaign detail:
 		title
 		locations
 		description
-		references?
+		references/links
 		event datetime (if applicable)
 		author
 		list of participants

-		it would be nice to have this fully versioned/with auditable changes
+		it would be nice to have at least this fully versioned/with auditable changes

 --

-	add/edit cause:
+	add/edit campaign:

 		edit basic info